List of A Song of Ice and Fire characters: Aegon V Targaryen

 Aegon Targaryen, nicknamed "Egg" in his youth, is one of the two main characters in the Tales of Dunk and Egg novellas.
+He is played by English child actor Dexter Sol Ansell in the 2026 HBO television adaptation A Knight of the Seven Kingdoms.

-As a child, his father Prince Maekar reluctantly permitted him to serve as squire to the knight errant Ser Duncan the Tall, in the hopes that the lessons learned through humble service and hard experience would help him avoid the excesses and shortcomings of his royal brothers.
-He was later crowned as King Aegon V when a Great Council bypassed those before him in the line of succession and his older brother Aemon chose to abdicate by joining the Night's Watch.
-He was called "Aegon the Unlikely" because as the fourth son of a fourth son, he was placed very low down the line of succession and therefore considered unlikely to inherit the Iron Throne.
+When Aegon was a child, his father, Prince Maekar, reluctantly allowed him to serve as squire to the lowborn hedge knight Ser Duncan the Tall, hoping that the lessons learned through humble service and hard experience would help him avoid the mistakes of his royal brothers.
+He was later crowned King Aegon V when a Great Council bypassed the inheritance of his two oldest brothers, and after his third older brother Aemon chose to abdicate by joining the Night's Watch as a maester.
+He was called "Aegon the Unlikely" because, as the fourth son of a fourth son, he was placed very low in the line of succession and was therefore seen as unlikely to inherit the Iron Throne.

-Aegon V's reign lasted more than twenty-five years, during which he tried to push policies more favorable to the interests of common people, and frequently clashed with noble lords as a result.
-He later perished in the 'Tragedy of Summerhall', a huge fire at the Targaryen summer palace, along with his son Prince Duncan and close friend Ser Duncan the Tall.
-After he died, his son Jaehaerys inherited the throne.
-When Jaehaerys died three years later, the Iron Throne was passed to his son Aerys.
+Aegon V's reign lasted more than 25 years, during which he tried to push policies more favorable to the interests of common people, and frequently clashed with noble lords as a result.
+He later perished in the Tragedy of Summerhall, a huge fire at the Targaryen summer palace, along with his son Prince Duncan and close friend Ser Duncan the Tall.
+After he died, his second son Jaehaerys inherited the throne as King Jaehaerys II.
+King Jaehaerys died three years later, and the Iron Throne was passed to his son Aerys, later also known as the Mad King.

+Through Jaehaerys II and Aerys II, Aegon V is the great-grandfather of Rhaegar, Viserys and Daenerys Targaryen.
+He is also the great-grandfather of Robert, Stannis and Renly Baratheon through his daughter Rhaelle, who married into House Baratheon and gave birth to the Baratheon brothers' father, Steffon.
+This grandmaternal descent from Aegon V later became the basis of Robert Baratheon's legitimacy in claiming the Iron Throne after rebelling against Aerys II.